-18 Starting your future
+18 Starting Your Future

 Congratulations, you’ve just accepted an offer of employment.
 You nailed that interview (or interviews) and accepted they job offer that followed.
 Now you’re embarking on the exciting journey from the world of study to the jungle of employment.
 This might be your first SERIOUS job, so what do you have to do to start to survive becoming a professional?
 What survival skills will you need, see figure 18.1.
 Even better, how can you thrive in your new role and take on the challenges that are coming your way?
 How will you avoid diving, ensuring you survive and hopefully thrive in your new environment? 💪